borkdude/html/README.md

 built-in functionality.
 Some people wanted this functionality in JVM Clojure and ClojureScript as well.
 That is what this library offers.

-Benefits over other some but not all hiccup libraries may be:
+Benefits over some (but definitely not all hiccup) libraries may be:

 - Generation of HTML is done at compile time, if possible
 - The generated code is small and easy to understand